eemclaughlin/indieProject/journal.md

 - Styled new header, new footer, new head link (4:00)
 - Styled new listCookbooks page, new cookbookDetails page, new deleteCookbook page (2:00)
 - Styled several more of the pages including addrecipe and addcookbook pages (3:00)
+- Styled the editRecipe and editCookbook pages plus extensive troubleshooting on editCookook (3:00)
+- Styled the listRecipes page and the index page minus a picture (2:15)
+- Added a method to addCookbook that filters out the dashes and tested (0:15)